tyomhk2015/network_basic/7.Web_Service/README.md

 ```
 Create / POST
 Read / GET
-Update / UPDATE
+Update / PUT, PATCH
 Delete / DELETE
 ```

 The resources of the clients' requests are usually stored somewhere in the server's computer, like HDD or SSD.
-These resources are static.
+These resources are 'static'.

+In contrast, creating and showing a new HTML with some visual changes when a user login can be called a 'dynamic' resource.

 When the client visits some web site and response was successful, the server will return a HTML file with successed HTTP response code.
 The recieved HTML file will be handled by the browser that the client is using.
 ```